pratyushagnihotri/ndn-tutorial-gec21/README-ext.md

 which creates a new `MyPitInfo` instance (our send time storage) and attaches it to the PIT entry.

+* **Step 4:** Review `afterReceiveInterest`'s (provided) helper, `myGetOrCreateMeasurementInfo`.

-Next, our strategy needs to access its previously stored delay measurements to determine where it should send the current Interest.
-For this, the strategy needs to access the Measurements table.
-Measurements table entries are associated with name prefixes just like any other (FIB, PIT, etc.)  NFD table.
-Here, we have a helper method that will lookup and retrieve the Measurements table entry using the FIB entry's prefix (i.e. stored at the same level of the tree).
+`WeightedLoadBalancerStrategy` needs to access its stored delay measurements, stored in the Measurements table, to determine where it should send the current Interest.
+Each Measurements entry is associated with a name prefix.
+The `myGetOrCreateMeasurementInfo` helper method looks up and retrieve the Measurements table entry using the FIB entry's prefix.

     shared_ptr<MyMeasurementInfo>
     WeightedLoadBalancerStrategy::myGetOrCreateMyMeasurementInfo(const shared_ptr<fib::Entry>& entry)